healthy eating, Plant-Based Guest User healthy eating, Plant-Based Guest User

 1. Mindset

 Many of us have grown up eating animal products in every meal.
 In fact, a meal just doesn’t feel complete without them, and we can’t see that changing.
 Maybe we’ve had plant-based meals before and felt unsatisfied or are afraid that all plant-based diets are too restrictive for our lifestyles, but this doesn’t have to be the case.
 Adding even one plant-based meal to your diet is a healthy choice you can be proud of.
 Maybe you’re interested in adopting meatless Mondays, or only eating meat for dinner or when eating out.
-It doesn’t have to be a hard and fast line, and you can incorporate more veggies into any meal you like.
+It doesn’t have to be a hard and fast line, and you can incorporate more veggies or beans into any meal you like.
 But what about the satisfaction?
 A meal with no meat?
 Is it even a meal, or just rabbit food?
 Let’s see.

 2. Variety

 Ever sat down for a beautiful meal of plain lettuce, only to eat a mountain of it and still feel hungry and unsatisfied?
 Who hasn’t.
 And while no one can argue that lettuce isn’t a healthy choice, it can’t be the only star.
 Balanced, plant-based diets are just as varied and delicious as their meat-based alternatives.
 And with more and more resources out there, it’s never been easier to find delicious, plant-based meals to try.
 The trick to feeling full and satisfied is to make sure your plant-based meal includes all the proteins, fats, and carbs your healthy, meat-based meals provide.
 Add tofu, tempeh, legumes or hummus for proteins.
-Avocados, healthy oils, and nuts for fats.
+Avocados, healthy oils, and nuts and seeds for fats.
 Oats, sweet potato and banana for carbs.
 All these delicious foods are both filling and delicious.
 And by ensuring you are still getting your recommended intake of proteins, fats and carbs, you are making sure you feel fuller, longer, on healthy options.

 3. The Recipe